-From where I sit ... by Joe Marsh

-A Little Headwork Saves a Lot of Footwork
+From where I sit ... by Joe Marsh A Little Headwork Saves a Lot of Footwork

-"I don't ever aim to give up fishing."
-Pappy Hayes said one day- "but the older I get the less I like hiking over to Pike's Creek.
-Guess I'll have to bring the fish nearer to me."
+"I don't ever aim to give up pond in the county . . . right in fishing," Pappy Hayes said one day- "but the older I get the less I like hiking over to Pike's Creek. be older than some of us but his nearer to me."